 The most important question, however, is the level of consumer interest.
 Do they understand, need or want products and innovations like these?
 Are they willing to pay the extra money for the new service?
 That is the purpose of the Manitoo concept and article.
 I hope it will generate some interest, so don’t hesitate to contact us if it inspires you.

-The Manitoo concept was designed by Jorge Ciprian, an Industrial Designer from Argentina.
+The Manitoo concept was imagined in Juanuary 2018 by Charles Bombardier and designed by Jorge Ciprian, an Industrial Designer from Argentina.
 Jorge graduated with a degree in design from the University of Buenos Aires, and he currently works as freelance designer.
 He also designed the Phantor surveillance robot and the Exoski snowmobile for Imaginactive.